Counselling services: How to find a therapist

 If you don’t have a regular doctor, find your nearest medical practice online and give it a ring.
 Even if it’s not accepting patients, you’ll be pointed in the right direction.

-Many larger workplaces have signed up for employee assistance programmes offered by independent providers, such as EAP Services, EAPWorks or Workplace Support.
+Many larger workplaces have signed up for employee assistance programmes offered by independent providers, such as EAP Services, Raise, Clearhead or Workplace Support.
 A key benefit is free and confidential counselling sessions.
 You don’t need the problem to be work-related to qualify.

 It’s worth checking if your employer is signed up to a service – there may be a link on your workplace’s intranet or information in your induction documents.
 The number of funded sessions is likely to be limited.
 You can contact the service directly to book an appointment.

-If you’ve made an ACC claim for a physical injury that’s affecting your mental wellbeing, the agency might refer you to a psychologist and fund 10 counselling sessions (or more if needed).
+If you’ve made an ACC claim for a physical injury that’s affecting your mental wellbeing, the agency might refer you to a therapist and fund 10 counselling sessions (or more if needed).

 You’ll need to complete a form – with sections filled out by your GP and counsellor – and make an appointment with Work and Income (unless you already receive payments from the agency) first.
 Work and Income won’t retroactively cover counselling sessions.
 To apply, visit workandincome.govt.nz.

-Of the six health insurers in our latest review, two – Southern Cross and UniMed – will pay for certain mental health services under their basic insurance policies.
-Southern Cross will pay up to $3500 for specialist hospital care and $750 for psychiatric consultations.
-UniMed offers up to $2500 for specialist hospital care.
+Some health insurers will pay for certain mental health services under their basic insurance policies.
+For example, Southern Cross will pay up to $3500 for specialist hospital care and $750 for psychiatric consultations.
+UniMed offers up to $5000 for specialist hospital care.

 Day-to-day counselling is typically only available if you have a premium plan – such as Southern Cross’ UltraCare – or buy an add-on package, such as Nib’s EveryDay Cover.